ackmanx/misc-scripts/notes/macOS Fresh Install.md

 ## IntelliJ
 https://www.jetbrains.com/idea/download/download-thanks.html?platform=mac

-## BitBucket
+## BitBucket or GitHub
-In order to access Bit Bucket without a password, you have to register your computer's SSH key.
+In order to access without a password and login when pushing code, you have to register your computer's SSH key.
     First generate one.
         $ ssh-keygen

-    Then copy it to the clipboard and paste into Bit Bucket's user preferences page.
+    Then copy it to the clipboard and paste into the user preferences page somewhere.
 	    $ cat ~/.ssh/id_rsa.pub | pbcopy